Beneath the Spin * Eric L. Wattree

 .

-When I listen to Cornel West, he reminds me of when I was a young musician.
-We all loved John Coltrane because his mind was so quick.
-He strung so many musical ideas together so fast that his music was extremely busy.
+And speaking of John Coltrane, when I listen to Cornel West, he reminds me of when I was a young musician.
+We all loved Trane because his mind was so quick.
+He strung so many musical ideas together, and so fast, that his music was extremely busy.
 That’s why so many of us used to try to emulate him.
 I got to be very good at it, so the guys on the block who loved jazz, but had little or no formal musical training, thought I was a young genius.
-But what they didn’t understand was there was a huge difference between me and John Coltrane - Trane was actually saying something, while I was just making a lot of noise.
+But what they didn’t understand was there was a huge, and very significant, difference between me John Coltrane and myself - Trane was actually saying something, while I was just making a lot of noise.

 .